Zagitta/rrocker/Approach.md

 For the gRPC implementation I'll be using the rust crate [tonic](https://github.com/hyperium/tonic) to avoid reinventing the wheel.

+Mutable interaction with tasks will be mutually exclusive meaning that the stop action will take a write-only lock on the task such that any concurrent stop task will wait for the first to complete and the subsequently fail as the task has already stopped.
+Read-only interactions such as query and stream can happen concurrently without issue.

 ## rrocker-cli:
 The CLI will need to be run once per command, so scheduling multiple tasks requires multiple invocations.